taineleau-zz/Fudan_PRML2017_Assignment/Ass0_warming_up/README.md

 - imshow

-#### Part 3: Eigen Decomposition and SVD (Introduction) [2 %]
+### Part 3: Eigen Decomposition and SVD (Introduction) [2 %]

-> This part aims at reviewing some basic ideas in linear algebra and probability.
+> This part aims at reviewing some basic ideas in linear algebra and matrix analysis.

-> May cover some numerical analysis knowledge if necessary.
+> Beside, learning how to use `LaTeX` as a tool to write a scitific report will be helpful in the following assignments.

 Please read part I and II in http://www.cc.gatech.edu/~dellaert/pub/svd-note.pdf, and answer the following question **briefly**: